j-veylop/punch-control/README.md

 * arp-scan
 * python3

-## Why are you so verbose with docmuentation, comments and commits?
+## Why are you so verbose with documentation, comments and commits?

 As I said, this is a learning process for me.
 The more verbose I am the easier it is for me to keep track of whatever the hell I'm doing at any time.